Bachicada/rs-lang-2022/README.md

 * MaterialUI: 5.4.0

 ## Setup
-To run thi project, go to [website](https://rslang-timursk.netlify.app/), or install it locally via npm:
+To run this project, go to [website](https://rslang-timursk.netlify.app/), or install it locally via npm:
 ```sh
 cd rslang/my-app
 npm install